daffaalfandy/athletes-management-system/docs/planning-artifacts/epics-and-stories.md

 ### Story E1.S1: Project Initialization & Electron Shell
 **As a developer,** I want to initialize the project using the Electron Forge Vite + TypeScript template so that I have a modern, type-safe development environment.
 **Acceptance Criteria:**
-- [ ] Project initialized with `npx create-electron-app@latest . --template=vite-typescript`.
+- [x] Project initialized with `npx create-electron-app@latest . --template=vite-typescript`.
-- [ ] Folder structure matches the Architecture Decision Document.
+- [x] Folder structure matches the Architecture Decision Document.
-- [ ] `npm run start` launches a basic Electron window.
+- [x] `npm run start` launches a basic Electron window.
-- [ ] TypeScript is configured with strict mode.
+- [x] TypeScript is configured with strict mode.

 ### Story E1.S2: SQLite Persistence Layer Setup
 **As a system,** I want to establish a robust SQLite connection with Write-Ahead Logging (WAL) enabled so that data is durable and operations are fast.
 **Acceptance Criteria:**
-- [ ] `better-sqlite3` is installed and configured in the main process.
+- [x] `better-sqlite3` is installed and configured in the main process.
-- [ ] Database connection established with WAL mode enabled.
+- [x] Database connection established with WAL mode enabled.
-- [ ] Base schema (athletes, rulesets, etc.) is defined and applied on startup.
+- [x] Base schema (athletes, rulesets, etc.) is defined and applied on startup.
-- [ ] Repository pattern implemented for base database operations.
+- [x] Repository pattern implemented for base database operations.

 ### Story E1.S3: IPC Bridge & Service Layer
 **As a developer,** I want a typed IPC bridge between the main and renderer processes so that UI-system communication is secure and predictable.
 **Acceptance Criteria:**
-- [ ] Preload script defines typed IPC handlers.
+- [x] Preload script defines typed IPC handlers.
-- [ ] Renderer process has a `useService` hook to call main process methods.
+- [x] Renderer process has a `useService` hook to call main process methods.
-- [ ] IPC response wrapper `{ success, data, error }` is implemented.
+- [x] IPC response wrapper `{ success, data, error }` is implemented.

+### Story E1.S4: Global State & UI Framework Setup
+**As a developer,** I want to set up Zustand and Tailwind CSS in the renderer process so that I can build a responsive, state-driven UI.
+**Acceptance Criteria:**
+- [x] Zustand installed and basic store structure created.
+- [x] Tailwind CSS configured with the custom color system from the UX spec (Midnight Hybrid).
+- [x] Base layout (Sidebar + Content Area) implemented.

 ### Story E1.S5: Database Backup & Snapshot
 **As a coach,** I want to manually trigger a database backup to a USB drive so that I can keep my data safe and portable.
 **Acceptance Criteria:**
-- [ ] Export button in Settings/Admin area.
+- [x] Export button in Settings/Admin area.
-- [ ] File dialog to select destination.
+- [x] File dialog to select destination.
-- [ ] Copies the SQLite file to the destination with a timestamped name.
+- [x] Copies the SQLite file to the destination with a timestamped name.

-### Story E1.S4: Global State & UI Framework Setup
+- [x] Import/Restore capability (overwrites existing data) with confirmation warning.

+### Story E1.S6: Application Update Mechanism
-**As a developer,** I want to set up Zustand and Tailwind CSS in the renderer process so that I can build a responsive, state-driven UI.
+**As a coach,** I want to update the application by simply running a new installer so that I can get features without internet auto-updates.
 **Acceptance Criteria:**
-- [ ] Zustand installed and basic store structure created.
-- [ ] Tailwind CSS configured with the custom color system from the UX spec (Midnight Hybrid).
+- [ ] Installer updates the binary but preserves the SQLite database (local implementation).
-- [ ] Base layout (Sidebar + Content Area) implemented.
+- [ ] Logic to ensure database schema migrations run on startup if version changes.

 ---